enebular/docs/en/INDEX.md

 While these services are utilized to deploy assets to devices, when doing a deploy there are two concepts that should be kept in mind.

 - **Device**: The device that will be the execution environment of the asset.
-- **Device Manager**: The managing role that accepts deploy requests from enebular and then deploys to the device, monitors the device and sends logs on to enebular.
+- **Device Master**: The managing role that accepts deploy requests from enebular and then deploys to the device, monitors the device and sends logs on to enebular.

 Let's look at an example of an actual service.

 ![deploy diagram](/_asset/images/Introduction/enebular-developers-deploy.png)

-For cloud services that deploy to edge devices like AWS IoT and mbed Cloud, the edge device is the **device** and the cloud service is the **device manager**.
+For cloud services that deploy to edge devices like AWS IoT and mbed Cloud, the edge device is the **device** and the cloud service is the **device master**.

-If the execution environment exists in the cloud as with Heroku and AWS Lambda, then the cloud service takes on both the **device** and **device manager** roles.
+If the execution environment exists in the cloud as with Heroku and AWS Lambda, then the cloud service takes on both the **device** and **device master** roles.

 The services to be used can be selected by the intended function of the assets being deployed.
 For example, AWS IoT and mbed Cloud can be used for deploying assets that require information from physical devices like sensors, and Heroku and AWS Lambda can be used and for deploying assets designed for other management processes.